A MAGICAL PLACE

 Esteemed painter left his mark on Bergamo and its province

-Francesco Zucco, who was a prolific painter in the Baroque style in the late 16th and early 17th centuries, died on this day in 1627 in Bergamo.
+Francesco Zucco, who was a prolific painter in the Baroque style in the late 16th and early 17th centuries, died on May 5, 1627 in Bergamo.

 Zucco painted both secular and religious subjects after he had trained as an artist and learnt about technique from other Bergamo painters, such as Giovanni Paolo Cavagna and Enea Salmeggia.
 Art critics have compared the quality and style of his portrait painting with that of Veronese, whose real name was Paolo Caliari, and the portrait painter Giovan Battista Moroni.